sophieswifty/VibeCheck/vibecheck-app/README.md

-# Welcome to the VibeCheck website!
+# Vibecheck
-### Generate custom playlists to match your vibe, gain insights into your listening habits, and more!
+#### Generate custom playlists to match your vibe, gain insights into your listening habits, and more!

 ## Developer Notes:
 * Npm install the following packages: